-We are looking to start this by raising 300K in the form of investments of $100 from 3000 individuals; this is not to say that you couldn't invest more than that because we'd love that too.
-We're not crowdsourcing; we're an LLC and we're actual selling ownership/membership units with the stipulation that we can purchase them back from you in no more than twelve months at a purchase price of $120.
-Yeah, I know that $20 on your investment doesn't seem like a lot, but actually it's a 20% profit which is something that most CDs, bonds and mutual funds can't deliver.
-This investment is the match to light a fire, as once we start moving, we definitely will garner attention to not only the products, but the movement which is also the label.
-And we're also looking at still giving those investors a smaller residual investment as well.
+We are looking to start this by raising 300K in the form of investments of $1000 from 300 individuals; this is not to say that you couldn't invest more than that because we'd love that too.
+We're not crowdsourcing; we're an LLC and we're actual selling ownership/membership units with the stipulation that we can purchase them back from you in no more than fifteen months at a interest rate of 22%.

 Can you start a wine label for 300K?

 The answer my friends is yes; you can actually start a label for much less than that but that doesn't mean that the wine itself will be good.
 You could start a vanity label and only produce so many cases, but what good is that if people like and want more?
 And on the flip side if you raise millions, and then produce so many bottles and can't get it sold, then you're losing additional money on warehousing and the voluminous staff that you hired for your grand idea.

 Wouldn't it be easier to just raise the money from a smaller group of investors?